VladThodo/minZ80/README.md

 ## Before you begin

 An EEPROM programmer is required in order to burn the machine code to the EEPROm chip.
-There are comercially available products that do the job perfectly, but for a useless DIY project like this, I followed this tutorial and built my own using an Arduino Nano and a couple of shift registers.
+There are comercially available products that do the job perfectly, but for a useless DIY project like this, I followed <a href="https://github.com/nathsou/EEPROM-Burner#readme">this</a> tutorial and built my own using an Arduino Nano and a couple of shift registers.
+I do have to mention that for some reason that I do not understand, it does not work perfectly and sometimes requires multiple attempts in order to get the code properly uploaded on the EEPROM.
+Nonetheless, I did manage to get along only with this.